Skip to main content

 Craft.io Standout Features and Integrations

-Features include a visual roadmap, intuitive interface, customizable workflows, flexible data visualization, a 4-level data model, product metrics, portfolio management, a prioritization & scoring system, feedback aggregation, and more.
+Features that stand out include the Guru views that pack industry-leading best practices into templates that you and your team can use to make better products and improve development velocity.
+Other features include a visual roadmap, customizable workflows, flexible data visualization, a 4-level data model, product metrics, portfolio management, prioritization & scoring systems, and feedback management.

 • User-friendly interface